Working Papers

 [Food Demand] New Estimates of US Markups and Their Reactions to Aggregate Demand.
 Coauthored with Bulat Gafarov and Jens Hilscher.

-This paper proposes new estimates of US markups and investigates the contributions of aggregate demand and market concentration measures to their dynamics.
+This paper proposes new estimates of time-varying US markups and investigates the contributions of aggregate demand to their dynamics.
 We proceed in two steps.
-First, we show that markups can be nonparametrically estimated based on a locally-linear demand model.
-We apply a revenue-weighted instrumental variable approach to estimate region-specific time-varying markups using US grocery price scanner data from 2001-2022.
+First, we show that annual average markups can be nonparametrically estimated based on a locally-linear demand model.
+We apply a revenue-weighted instrumental variable approach to estimate region-specific time varying markups using US grocery price scanner data from 2001-2024.
 We find a secular trend rise and unconditional procyclical variation in markups.
-Second, using a dynamic panel model, we quantify the contributions of four main drivers of conditional variation: demographic trends, market concentration, aggregate demand, and the real interest rate.
-Taken together, these factors explain a large fraction of markup variation across markets and over time.
-The variations in demographic and market concentration factors had only small impacts, which moved in opposite directions.
-From 2008-2016 negative real interest rates increased markups counteracting downward pressure from aggregate demand factors; later in the sample markups increased because of higher aggregate demand.
-Over our sample period, both overall and food-at-home CPI inflation were similar to markup growth, suggesting that real marginal costs may have declined.
+Second, using a dynamic panel model, we quantify the contributions of four main channels of conditional variation: income (real GDP and housing prices), the real interest rate, market concentration, and demographic trends.
+The income and real interest rate channels explain a large fraction of markup variation across markets and over time.
+Market concentration had only a small impact, while the demographic trend is insignificant.
+From 2008-2016 negative real interest rates increased markups counteracting downward pressure from the income channel.
+During COVID, higher housing prices and low interest rates pushed markups above the trend while tighter monetary policy helped them return to trend in 2024.

 [Agricultural Production] The countervailing investment and rental-supply effects of securing land ownership: Theory and evidence from Nicaragua.

-Securing land ownership has been hypothesized to significantly boost agricultural output and reduce poverty in rural economies with unequal land ownership distributions.
-This paper demonstrates that non-security barriers to long-term land rental contracts can induce countervailing effects of land ownership security on land-attached investments and land rentals, which may disproportionately diminish the poverty reduction gain at equilibrium.
-I also provide empirical evidence from Nicaragua, one of the poorest countries in Latin America.
-Using spatial variation in credit supply shocks from financial and microfinance crises in 2008, I find that participation in land security improvement programs led large landowners in less-affected districts to significantly increase agricultural credit use, expand land-attached investments, and reduce land rentals.
+Securing land ownership can reduce rural poverty in agrarian societies with unequal land ownership by facilitating land rentals from large landholders to landless and smallholders.
+Based on an agricultural household model, I demonstrate that land ownership security may increase land-attached investments but dampen land rentals when there are non-security barriers to long-term land rental contracts.
+I also provide supporting evidence from Nicaragua, one of the poorest countries in Latin America.
+Using spatial variation in credit supply shocks from financial crises, I find that participation in land security improvement programs led large landowners in less-affected districts to significantly increase agricultural credit use, expand land-attached investments, and reduce land rentals.

 [Social Welfare] The countervailing investment and rental-supply effects of securing land ownership: Welfare implications for rural economies endowed with unequal land ownership distributions.